-Option 3.
-(Mutually exclusive with Options 1 and 2) Cooperative measures are required to manage secondary species under maximum retainable amounts (MRAs), as opposed to cooperative allocations.

-c.
-PSC species: Halibut and Chinook salmon
+- Option 3.
+(Mutually exclusive with Options 1 and 2) Cooperative measures are required to manage secondary species under maximum retainable amounts (MRAs), as opposed to cooperative allocations. - c.
+PSC species: Halibut and Chinook salmon a.
+Pollock and Pacific cod:

 4. Sector allocations of target and secondary species